Explosives Ordnance Engineering MSc

 About this course

-This postgraduate course is delivered by Cranfield University on behalf of the Defence College for Military Capability Integration, Defence Academy.
+This postgraduate course is delivered by Cranfield University on behalf of the Defence College for Military Capability Integration.

-This course specialises in explosive ordnance and engineering and offers advanced academic background necessary for students to contribute effectively to technically demanding projects in the field of explosives and explosives ordnance engineering.
+Explosives Ordnance Engineering MSc (EOE) specialises in explosive ordnance and engineering and offers advanced academic background necessary for you to contribute effectively to technically demanding projects in the field of explosives and explosives ordnance engineering.

-Students are introduced to up-to-date and current research, which enables them to obtain a critical awareness to problem solving and capability to evaluate both military and commercial best practice in the field of explosives ordnance engineering.
+You will be introduced to up-to-date and current research, which enables you to obtain a critical awareness to problem solving and capability to evaluate both military and commercial best practice in the field of explosives ordnance engineering.

 The module list is detailed below.
 Modules are indicative only and may be subject to change for your year of entry.